-Pujols saluted after HR for Angels vs hometown Cards in loss
+Pujols curtain call HR for Angels vs hometown Cards in loss

 Ozuna hit his team-leading 20th homer of the season off Felix Peña in the sixth inning to make it 4-0 lead.
 Ozuna homered for the second straight day.

-Hudson (6-3) gave up one run on five hits in a season-high 112-pitch stint.
+Hudson (6-3), who surrendered the homer to Pujols, gave up one run on five hits in a season-high 112-pitch stint over seven innings.
 He struck out six and walked one.
 He has allowed one earned run or less in four of his last five starts.

+Hudson grew up with Pujols posters on the wall in his room.
+He did not mind the home fans cheering the emotional home run.

+“The guy deserves that ovation,” Hudson said.
+“It was a lot of fun just being able to go out there and face him.”

+Hudson was able to refocus after the homer.
+He retired three of the next four hitters to finish his afternoon with a 4-1 lead.

+“One big swing can turn to two,” Hudson said.
+“You just have to limit it.
+I took in the moments.
+I enjoyed what I was doing put there.”

-Paul Goldschmidt had two hits for St. Louis, which has won five of seven.
+Paul Goldschmidt had two hits for St. Louis.

 Justin Upton also homered for the Angels, a solo shot in the eighth.
 Pena (5-2) started the third inning in relief of opener Noé Ramirez.